Providing Rapid Diagnostics

 deserves a chance to live their story

-Rady Children’s Institute for Genomic Medicine® offers rapid and ultra-rapid whole genome sequencing to help physicians identify or rule out genetic diseases in one step.
-We empower clinicians to intervene quickly with precision care and make disease-specific treatment decisions to improve the lives of critically-ill babies, children and their families.
+RCIGM® offers comprehensive rapid and ultra-rapid WGS to help physicians assess for most genetic diseases in one test. rWGS empowers clinicians to intervene quickly with precision care and make disease-specific treatment decisions to improve the lives of critically ill babies, children with complex medical issues, and their families.

 Rapid